 - Time flows down; branching goes to the right.
 The reader always knows where to go next.

 - Plain lines connect boxes instead of arrows.

 These and other rules improve the readability of a diagram by removing the visual noise.

 Another benefit that these rules provide is consistency.
 The diagram flows the way the reader expects it to flow.
 For example, the next icon is always below the current one, so there is no need to scan the surrounding area to find the next step.
 Branching always goes to the right, never to the left.
 This predictability makes it possible to see the algorithm immediately without studying the layout of the diagram first.

 In addition to the improved clarity, DRAKON has some unique features, such as the silhouette and the ability to show the happy path of the algorithm.

 The silhouette is a diagram layout that breaks up a large algorithm into smaller logical parts (Figure 5).
-The silhouette offers a convenient method to split a complicated function into steps avoiding the creation of many smaller functions.
+The silhouette offers a convenient method to split a complicated function into subfunctions and avoid the creation of many separate functions.
 The silhouette follows the famous "divide-and-conquer" strategy without the overhead of passing variables in parameters and handling return values.

 Figure 5.
 The silhouette

 The happy path in DRAKON goes down the straight line on the left side of the diagram.
 The right side, in its turn, handles undesirable situations and errors.
 This convention is called "the further to the right, the worse it is."
 If the reader is interested only in the main course of the algorithm, he or she does not need to study the whole diagram; a glance on the left-hand part of the drawing is enough.